• Consent requires more than the existence of a prior or current social or sexual relationship between the parties.

 Breaking down what CONSENT means:

-• OVERT ACTIONS: Both parties are clearly expressing, through their actions, a desire to participate in the sexual activity.
+1. OVERT ACTIONS: Both parties understand the fact, nature or extent of the sexual situation, and are clearly expressing, through their actions, a desire to participate in the sexual activity.
 Keep in mind that a lot of overt actions like kissing, sexual touching, and partial nudity, while being overt, may only communicate that your partner wants to get physical, without engaging in specific sexual activity.
 Consent must be present for each type of sexual activity.
 Consent for one level of sexual contact does not mean the person is giving consent for more advanced sexual contact.

 The bottom line: Both of you must have the option to choose to be intimate or not ‐ this means you should be free to change "yes" to "no" at any time.
 If your "partner" allows the act because they are intimidated or scared in any way, you don't have consent.

 "We were both really wasted" doesn't constitute consent.
 While some state laws vary, they're all in agreement that any person who is mentally incapacitated or physically helpless cannot consent to a sexual act.
-That means any drunk person, any drugged person, and any sleeping person cannot legally consent to have sex with you.
+That means any person who does not have the ability to understand the fact, nature or extent of the sexual situation cannot give consent to sexual contact.
+A person who is incapacitated due to the influence of drugs or alcohol, mental or physical disability, sleep, unconsciousness, or physical restraint cannot give consent.
 PERIOD.
 It's sometimes hard to tell when someone is drunk so when in doubt, don't go ahead with sexual intimacy.
 If you're drunk, it's harder for you to understand whether you have consent.